ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

    - Function `prepareTrainEntropyLearnedHash(data, id)` caches the training data in a global state under a given `id`.
 It returns dummy value `0` on every row.
    - Function `trainEntropyLearnedHash(id)` computes a minimal partial sub-key of the training data stored stored under `id` in the global state.
-The result is stored in the global state as well.
-It returns dummy value `0` on every row.
+The cached training data in the global state is replaced by the partial key.
+Dummy value `0` is returned on every row.

 2. An evaluation phase where hashes are computed using the previously calculated partial sub-keys.
 Function `entropyLearnedHash(data, id)` hashes `data` using the partial subkey stored as `id`.
 CityHash64 is used as hash function.

 The reason that the training phase comprises two steps is that ClickHouse processes data at chunk granularity but entropy-learned hashing needs to process the entire training set at once.

+Since functions `prepareTrainEntropyLearnedHash()` and `trainEntropyLearnedHash()` access global state, they should not be called in parallel with the same `id`.

 **Syntax**